byrneslab/about_the_lab/code_of_conduct.md

 In our lab, we welcome and encourage the participation of anyone regardless of race, gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, religious beliefs, socioeconomic background, nationality, or the many other categories not explicitly mentioned here.
 We recognize that many members of the lab or those who wish to be part of the lab come from backgrounds with significant challenges to participate in science.
 Our job is to listen to them, to believe them, to be allies in ways that are helpful, to help each other overcome barriers on their path to being great scientists, rather than putting more in front of them.

 Discrimination against any of these will not be tolerated.
+Interactions within the lab, while encouraged to be friendly and informal, must conform to best professional behavior.
+Conversations of a sexual nature, unwanted comments regarding race or religious background, discussion of physical bodies, sending graphic imagery, persistent harassment, and other unprofessional interactions are not appropriate and are likewise not tolerated within the lab.

+It is the responsibility of all members of the lab to maintain a safe, mentally healthy, productive, and professional environment.

-That said, mistakes happen.
+We do recognize recognize mistakes happen.
 Unintentional microagressions - particularly those learned over time in the past as something perceived as harmless - will happen, even with no malice or bad intentions.
 We are all working on ourselves, and we will all say and do things we do not mean.
-In that case, it is incumbent upon us to listen, to not immediately engage in defensive deflection, to learn from the mistake, and do the work to do better.
+In that case, it is incumbent upon us to listen, to not immediately engage in defensive deflection, to learn from the mistake, to make a repair, and do the work to do better.

 ## Respect for Mental Health